tadeasf/tauri-chat-viewer/README.md

     npm run build-react
     ```

-    Second you need to start up the express server which either serves the production build or use morgan for development mode when NODE_ENV variable isn't defined in .env file.
-If you want to build+start up server in one command you can use provided start script
+    Second you need to start up the express server which serves the production build.
+You gotta start both the express server as well as react server in order to play with the production build of the app

     ``` bash
     npm run server